survivejs/webpack-book/manuscript/output/02_library_output.md

 >
 ```

-The code works through convention, but there are better ways later in the chapter.
+The code works through a convention, but there are better ways later in the chapter.

 T> You can try running the other examples through Node like this.
 Or you can set up a little standalone script to execute through it to reach the same results.